jaymcgavren/jaymcgavren.github.io/_posts/2023-04-02-game-design-analysis.markdown

 Hopefully you've seen my [analysis of Subnautica: Below Zero](https://jay.mcgavren.com/2022/09/14/subnautica-below-zero-game-design-analysis.html).
 There are many other noteworthy puzzles, mechanics, and conventions in games, but most games don't warrant a blog post unto themselves.
 This post is a catch-all for other patterns I want to record.

+This will be a living document, so expect edits and additions over time.

 <!--more-->

 If objects need to be interacted with, they are glowing and flashing, or at least heavily lit.
 They are never static in appearance.